R0bk/Transpector/README.md

 }
 ```

 Furthermore, please look through the above credits as transpector would not be possible without them.
-If you have any questions or would like to colloborate please feel free  to reach out to me at rob.kopel on gmail.
+If you have any questions or would like to collaborate please feel free  to reach out to me at rob.kopel on gmail.